cph-pc56-Projects/JavaScript_Period-1/README.md

-# JavaScript_Period-1
+# JavaScript_Periods
-Period 1 of the JavaScript course
+Here you'll find all JavaScript period exercices for the 4th semester.